org-arl/fjage-sentuator/README.md

 }
 ```

-Place this agent and `fjage-sentuator-1.0.jar` in the classpath, and fire up fjåge to interact with the agent.
+Place this agent and `fjage-sentuator.jar` in the classpath, and fire up fjåge to interact with the agent.
 On the shell, we load the sentuator agent:
 ```console
 > container.add 'mysen', new MySentuator()
 > ps